 The result is a piece of work that is as beautiful as it is raw and immediate.
 Maelitha’s unmistakable art style represents a visual metaphor that does not require dialogue to explore atemporal ruminations.
 Is maternity a merely biological matter?
 How much of it involves yearning and instinct?
 Is fertility — in a female body, in a forest — a determining factor?
 What happens with the desire to create life when the ground is barren?
 In the end, as Dr. Ian Malcolm says in Jurassic Park, “Nature finds a way”.

-This book is brand new, and it’s Maelitha’s first long-form piece of work.
-She is one of the authors who participated in the PIBAS anthology which we highlighted in our last article; she is a rising figure in the Buenos Aires fanzine scene.
+This book is Maelitha’s first long-form piece of work.
+She is one of the authors who participated in the PIBAS anthology; she is a rising figure in the Buenos Aires fanzine scene.
 It’s part of the Genesis collection for Barro Editora, a platform for comic book authors seeking to create their first work that exceeds the length of a self-published fanzine.

 That’s all for this installment of LTD Edition!
 We hope you’ve found something within these reviews that has filled you with enough enthusiasm to get these books into your hands.
 At the very least, you can no longer claim the language barrier is a limiting factor keeping you from enjoying Argentine comics.